tn3w/flask_Captchaify/README.md

 9. ***`without_cookies` Arg***

-   If True, no cookies are created, and verification is proven via URL args (Default: False)
+   If True, no cookies are created, and verification is proven via URL args.
+(Default: False)

    Website with without_cookies enabled:
    ```python